Government AI Governance Consulting

 VIC

-Safe and Responsible Use of Generative AI in the Victorian Public Sector (June 2025).
-Applies to all public service bodies under Public Administration Act 2004.
+The Administrative Guideline for Safe and Responsible Use of Generative AI in the Victorian Public Sector (June 2025) applies to all public service bodies under the Public Administration Act 2004.
+Victoria's AI strategy extends governance requirements to organisations receiving state funding, including community housing, health, and education providers.

 QLD